algosup/2023-2024-project-2-x86-retrogaming-team-6/Specifications/FunctionalSpecificaction.md

 Create the user interface elements, such as the score display, lives remaining, and level indicator.

 **Audio:**
 The famous Pac-Man® music will be reused as part of our project, moreover the famous "wakka-wakka" sound that plays when the character eats a pellet will be added to the game.
  The song playing when you get caught by a ghost will be implemented.
 We will add the game-over and the level up sounds.

 **Input Controls:**
-The player will be able to move the character using a keyboard (peut-être ajouter un support joystick)
+The player will be able to move the character using an AZERTY keyboard (ZQSD) and the directional arrows (peut-être ajouter un support joystick)

 **Collision Detection:**
 Implement precise collision detection between Pac-Man, ghosts, and other game objects.